Are Language Models Sensitive to Morally Irrelevant Distractors?: Introduction

 We explore this question by curating a new dataset of 60 moral distractors from existing psychological datasets of emotionally-valenced narratives and images.
-We define moral distractors to be emotionally-valenced pieces of prompt context that are morally irrelevant in everyday scenarios.
-We prepend distractors to two existing moral benchmarks: \lm{MoralChoice} \citep{scherrer2023moralbeliefs}, a dataset of short moral scenarios with two actions each, and a dataset of posts from the subreddit r/AITA \citep{sachdeva2025normativeevaluations}, where users judge the behavior of others in real-life moral dilemmas.
-We select these benchmarks to cover a diverse selection of scenarios and explore how LLMs both \textit{act} and \textit{judge} differently given different moral distractors.
+We define moral distractors to be emotionally-valenced pieces of prompt context that do not introduce facts that change the moral calculus involved in everyday scenarios.
+We prepend distractors to three existing moral benchmarks: \lm{MoralChoice} \citep{scherrer2023moralbeliefs}, a dataset of short moral scenarios with a choice between two actions; Norm Bank \citep{jiang2025delphi}, a dataset probing commonsense moral judgements about everyday situations; and a dataset of posts from the subreddit \texttt{r/AITA} \citep{sachdeva2025normativeevaluation}, where users judge the behavior of others in real-life moral dilemmas.
+We select these benchmarks to cover a diverse set of scenarios and explore how LLMs both \textit{act} and \textit{judge} differently given different moral distractors.

-In general, we find that \textbf{negative moral distractors decrease the likelihood of pro-social behavior and positive moral distractors increase it}, mirroring observed trends in human moral psychology.
-Moral distractors can shift the moral judgements of LLMs by over 30\% in scenarios from both datasets, inducing overtly immoral behavior even in low-ambiguity scenarios (\autoref{fig:moral-choice-visual-example}).
-Additionally, negative distractors consistently cause the highest increase in ESH (``everyone sucks here'') verdicts—up to 9.5\% for \lm{LLama-3.2-3B-Instruct}.
-These results highlight the potential for human moral psychology to inform more nuanced cognitive modeling of moral decisionmaking in LLMs, and shift moral responsibility towards AI developers who design the situations that LLMs are deployed into.
-Ultimately, our contributions are as follows: we (1) introduce and curate a dataset of ``moral distractors'' to asses the moral judgements of LLMs for sensitivity morally irrelevant prompt context, (2) uncover novel cognitive biases in the moral reasoning of LLMs, and (3) draw from philosophical debates to explicate implications of our findings on AI alignment efforts going forward.
+In general, we find that \textbf{negative moral distractors decrease the likelihood of pro-social behavior and positive moral distractors increase it relative to the neutral distractor condition}, mirroring observed trends in human moral psychology.
+Moral distractors can shift the moral judgements of LLMs by over 30\%, inducing overtly immoral behavior even in low-ambiguity scenarios (e.g., \autoref{fig:moral-choice-visual-example}).
+These results demonstrate how human moral psychology can inform more nuanced cognitive modeling of moral decision-making in LLMs.
+Ultimately, our contributions are as follows: we (1) introduce and curate a dataset of ``moral distractors'' to assess the moral judgements of LLMs for sensitivity to morally irrelevant prompt context, (2) uncover novel cognitive biases in the moral reasoning of LLMs, and (3) draw from philosophical debates to derive implications of our findings on AI alignment efforts going forward.